rathboma/rathboma.github.com/_drafts/experts-and-mapreduce.md

 After Scalding I would skip over them all and go straight to Python streaming as my next default.

-## Sam Wang, Software Engineer at Foursquare
+## Sam Wang, Engineering Manager at Foursquare

 When I worked at Foursquare I would constantly drag Sam into Hadoop infrastructure projects becuase he was so good at them, even though he was meant to be working on machine learning.